GonzalezLab/MCHelper/README.md

 conda activate curation
 ```

-Then, unzip the D. melanogaster genome:
+Then, be sure you are in the main folder (this one where MCHelper.py is located) and unzip the D. melanogaster genome:
 ```
-unzip Test_dir/repet_input/Dmel_genome.zip
+unzip Test_dir/repet_input/Dmel_genome.zip -d Test_dir/repet_input/
 ```

-Now, be sure you are in the main folder (this one where MCHelper.py is located), and run:
+Now, run the MCHelper script:
 ```
 mkdir Test_dir/repet_output_own